dkozubik/spotify-stats/README.md

 # spotify-stats
-This application shows a user their top tracks, artists, genres in the last 6 months and a brief playlist summary.
+This application shows a user their top tracks & artists & genres in the last 6 months and a brief stats summary of their playlists.

-## Credentials
+## Obtaining credentials
 First, you need to have a Spotify account.
 If so, sign in [here](https://developer.spotify.com/dashboard/).
 Then, click on *CREATE AN APP* and fill a form.
 Here you will need **Client ID** and **Client secret** later.
 Moreover, click on *EDIT SETTINGS* and fill in at least one **Redirect URIs**, which can be any URL and save the settings.

 ## Usage